spcask/cat-classifier-dnn/README.md

 Activation Plots
 ----------------
-Here are the graphical plots of the activations in each unit in each layer.
+Here are the graphical plots of the activations in each unit in each layer for every pixel component (i.e. R, G and B components).
 Each image is a visualization of what the activations in a specific unit looks like.
 For example, the first image for layer 1 is the visualization of the activations of the first unit in the first hidden layer.

 Each pixel in an image below represents the activation in a specific unit for the corresponding pixel in the input image.
 The activation for